-- Place the pieces cut side up on a rack or cookie sheet, do not allow them to touch each other, drizzle or brush a bit of olive oil over them then lightly sprinkle with salt.
+- Place the pieces cut side up on a rack or cookie sheet in a single layer, do not allow them to touch each other, drizzle or brush a bit of olive oil over them then lightly sprinkle with salt.

-- Place in oven and cook 6 to 8 hours or when done–they will be shrunken, leathery looking yet still flexible.
+- Place in oven and cook about 2 to 3 hours or when done–they will be shrunken, leathery looking yet still flexible.